 In many cases, a warehouse injury can be attributed to a lack of training or safety procedures, inadequate maintenance, defective equipment or machinery, or the carelessness or recklessness of other workers in the warehouse.
 A warehouse worker injured on the job may be entitled to workers’ compensation if his or her employer has workers’ compensation insurance.
 But Texas does not require businesses to have workers’ compensation.

 An experienced warehouse injury lawyer can help you understand your legal options and vigorously represent your rights and interests.
 With more than 100 years of combined legal experience, the personal injury attorneys of Herrman & Herrman have helped thousands of injured people successfully obtain financial compensation for their injuries.

 Contact us today for a free initial case review if you have suffered a work-related warehouse injury in Brownsville or McAllen, Texas.
 We’re ready to listen to your story and help you understand your options for pursuing financial recovery.
-Our firm has four office locations in Corpus Christi, McAllen, San Antonio, and Brownsville to serve you.
+Our firm has four office locations in Corpus Christi, Corpus Christi South Side, Brownsville, McAllen, San Antonio, Houston, and Ft.
+Worth to serve you.
 Our English and Spanish-speaking staff is here to serve all the members of our community.